thoriso-watson/SnakeProject/labs/7-i2c-adc/README.md

   - `a0` connected to the middle of the potentiometer (and LED).
   - `g` to ground
   - `v` to 3v.
+  - the two i2c pins: `sda` and `scl`.

 <table><tr><td>
   <img src="images/pot-adc.jpg"/>
 </td></tr></table>

+You should be able to run the `staff-binary/ads1115.bin` and get output.

 ---------------------------------------------------------------------------
 ### Part 1: write the i2c driver for the adc